alexcroft93/ts4_seasonal_lot_marker/README.md

 If anyone who’s good with Python and scripting wants to take a look, I can upload the code to my GitHub.
 Hopefully, someone can take what I've started and finally get this working in The Sims 4!

-Thanks a bunch, and fingers crossed someone can pick this up!
+Thanks, and fingers crossed someone can pick this up!

 VIDEO LINK https://youtu.be/-hLe9TFUuvg